 Place the jars in a dark environment and let the mycelium grow bigger inside the jars.
-Make sure the mycelium is able to breathe.
-You do this by making a hole in the lid and putting a medical sponge in the lid in order to the mycelium to breather but not be contaminated by outside bacteria.
+Make sure the mycelium can breathe.
+You do this by making a hole in the lid and putting a medical sponge in the lid to the mycelium to breather but not be contaminated by outside bacteria.

 Adding Spawn to Substrate

-When the mycelium has overtaken the whole jar, it’s time to transfer it one last time to the bulk substrate.
+When the mycelium has overtaken the whole jar, it’s time to transfer it to the bulk substrate one last time.

-Here, you are required to introduce the spawn that has the mushroom mycelium to the substrate that you have chosen.
+Here, you must introduce the spawn with the mushroom mycelium to the substrate you have chosen.

-The temperature of the substrate should be maintained at an ideal level which is normally 60 to 70°F (15-21°C).
+The substrate temperature should be maintained at an ideal level of normally 60 to 70°F (15-21°C).

-For transferring barley to straw, the substrate receipts should be added in the ratio of 5% barley to 95% straw.
-You will then, if possible, chop the straw into 5 inch pieces.
+The substrate receipts should be added in the ratio of 5% barley to 95% straw for transferring barley to straw.
+You will then, if possible, chop the straw into 5-inch pieces.
 You will then soak the material in water.
-Note, you do not necessarily need to weigh the material unless you want to know the exact substrate weight.
-After acquiring the right substrate mixture, you are required to go through the normal process of disinfection.
+Note that you do not necessarily need to weigh the material unless you know the exact substrate weight.
+After acquiring the right substrate mixture, you need to go through the normal process of disinfection.

 After you have pasteurized the bulk substrate, you can add the barley spawn into the bigger bag.
 When the mycelium takes over this bag, it is time to puncture holes in the areas where small mushrooms are starting to develop.
 The mushrooms will grow out of these holes and give you the final harvest.

-First, can’t insist this enough times, your mushrooms require a proper growth environment.
+First, can’t insist on this enough times; your mushrooms require a proper growth environment.
 Humidity is one of the factors that provide that proper growth environment.
-Sprinkle your mushrooms with water from time to time so as to maintain the humidity.
+Sprinkle your mushrooms with water from time to time to maintain the humidity.

-Also, it is important that you cover the mushrooms with a layer of soil so as to conserve the moisture.
-Depending on the type of cultivation, the mushrooms may take an approximate of 2 to 4 weeks to colonize.
+Also, you must cover the mushrooms with a layer of soil to conserve moisture.
+Depending on the type of cultivation, the mushrooms may take approximately 2 to 4 weeks to colonize.

-Additionally, if the mushrooms are grown with woody material as the substrate, they may require being in controlled conditions of temperature and light.
+Additionally, if the mushrooms are grown with woody material as the substrate, they may require being in controlled temperature and light conditions.
 It can sometimes prove to be a difficult task for a beginner in such instances.
-However, you can purchase a mushroom kit from a store of a commercial mushroom grower.
-The kit normally contains ready mushroom culture.
+However, you can purchase a mushroom kit from a store of a commercial mushroom grower, and the kit normally contains ready mushroom culture.

-Alternatively, you can buy the first spawn from a professional and all you have to do is introduce them to a substrate that you’ve already prepared at home.
-Also, prepared substrates can readily found in the market.
+Alternatively, you can buy the first spawn from a professional, and all you have to do is introduce them to a substrate that you’ve already prepared at home.
+Also, prepared substrates can readily be found in the market.